 The sample itinerary shown below is probably the quickest you would want to do it - ideally we would suggest taking ten days or more, allowing time for a few side trips and rest days.

 This railway tour works with a wide range of accommodation - from our carefully-selected hotels and B&Bs right up to luxury castles, there are lots of options.

 - Overnight in: Fort William

 - Travel time: approx 4.5 hours

-Along the shores of Gareloch, you can sometimes spot the nuclear submarines in and out of the naval base at Faslane.
-Further on, the line follows the shores of Loch Long with fantastic views over to the Cobbler and the hills around the Rest and Be Thankful.
+Along the shores of Gareloch, you can sometimes spot nuclear submarines heading in and out of the naval base at Faslane.
+Further on, the line follows the shores of Loch Long with fantastic views over to the Cobbler and the hills around the Rest and Be Thankful pass.

-From Arrochar, the line follows the shores of Loch Lomond before climbing up into the Highlands.
+From Arrochar, the railway line follows the shores of Loch Lomond before climbing up into the Highlands.
 At Crianlarich, a branch line leaves towards Oban, but the mainline (such as it is), climbs up further onto Rannoch Moor.
-This vast bog was a massive engineering challenge when the line was first built - any regular foundation would have sunk into the peat - the line had to be floated on a broad wooden base: from a distance, you can see the line dipping down as the train travels along.
+This vast bog presented a massive engineering challenge when the line was first built - any regular foundation would quickly have sunk into the peat, so the line had to be floated on a broad wooden base: from a distance, you can see the line dipping down as the train travels along.

-From Corrour the line drops steeply into the Great Glen at Spean Bridge, before wending its way gently down to Fort William
+From Corrour, the line drops steeply into the Great Glen at Spean Bridge, before wending its way gently on to Fort William.